 You should also categorize your expenses into fixed and variable categories.
 Fixed expenses, like rent or salaries, remain constant, while variable expenses change with your business operations, such as raw materials or advertising costs.

 Once you’ve determined your financial goals and needs, you need to gather the financial information necessary to build a robust budget.
 This process starts with collecting historical financial data—a critical step that offers valuable insights into your business's past performance.

 You'll want to review your previous years' financial statements, paying close attention to your income and expenses.
 This information provides a clear picture of your revenue streams and expense categories, helping you understand which areas of your business are the most profitable and which cost the most.
 Some common business expenses include:

-- Rent (office or co-working space)
+- Rent (a storefront, an office space, or a co-working space)

 - Subscriptions to software or website hosting

 - Goods or raw materials (for product-based businesses)